AliRezaJoodi/AVR_Exercises/Display_7Segment_Using 7447/README.md

-## 1 digit 7Segment Driver Using 7447
+## A Digit 7Segment Driver Using 7447

 MCU:            ATmega32
 Frequency:     	1.000000 MHz